coinse/GHRB/README.md

 ```

-should be included in the repoisitory.
+should be included in the repository.
 Note that each metadata item should be inside a list.

 ## Publication